PostHog/posthog-nextjs/README.md

-# This is now depricated
+# This is now deprecated

 We now offer a PostHog provider and hooks which makes setup easier and more reliable.